-Kossaifi J, Walecki R, Panagakis Y, et al., 2019, SEWA DB: A rich database for audio-visual emotion and sentiment research in the wild., IEEE Transactions on Pattern Analysis and Machine Intelligence, ISSN: 0162-8828
+Kossaifi J, Walecki R, Panagakis Y, et al., 2021, SEWA DB: A rich database for audio-visual emotion and sentiment research in the wild, IEEE Transactions on Pattern Analysis and Machine Intelligence, Vol: 43, Pages: 1022-1040, ISSN: 0162-8828

 Natural human-computer interaction and audio-visual human behaviour sensing systems, which would achieve robust performance in-the-wild are more needed than ever as digital devices are becoming indispensable part of our life more and more.
 Accurately annotated real-world data are the crux in devising such systems.
 However, existing databases usually consider controlled settings, low demographic variability, and a single task.
 In this paper, we introduce the SEWA database of more than 2000 minutes of audio-visual data of 398 people coming from six cultures, 50% female, and uniformly spanning the age range of 18 to 65 years old.
 Subjects were recorded in two different contexts: while watching adverts and while discussing adverts in a video chat.
 The database includes rich annotations of the recordings in terms of facial landmarks, facial action units (FAU), various vocalisations, mirroring, and continuously valued valence, arousal, liking, agreement, and prototypic examples of (dis)liking.
 This database aims to be an extremely valuable resource for researchers in affective computing and automatic human sensing and is expected to push forward the research in human behaviour analysis, including cultural studies.
 Along with the database, we provide extensive baseline experiments for automatic FAU detection and automatic valence, arousal and (dis)liking intensity estimation.

-Han J, Zhang Z, Ren Z, et al., 2019, Implicit Fusion by Joint Audiovisual Training for Emotion Recognition in Mono Modality, Pages: 5861-5865, ISSN: 1520-6149
+Han J, Zhang Z, Ren Z, et al., 2020, Exploring Perception Uncertainty for Emotion Recognition in Dyadic Conversation and Music Listening, COGNITIVE COMPUTATION, ISSN: 1866-9956

-Zhang Z, Han J, Qian K, et al., Snore-GANs: improving automatic snore sound classification with synthesized data, IEEE Journal of Biomedical and Health Informatics, ISSN: 2168-2194
+Zhang Z, Han J, Qian K, et al., 2020, Snore-GANs: improving automatic snore sound classification with synthesized data, IEEE Journal of Biomedical and Health Informatics, Vol: 24, Pages: 300-310, ISSN: 2168-2194

 One of the frontier issues that severely hamper the development of automatic snore sound classification (ASSC) associates to the lack of sufficient supervised training data.
 To cope with this problem, we propose a novel data augmentation approach based on semi-supervised conditional Generative Adversarial Networks (scGANs), which aims to automatically learn a mapping strategy from a random noise space to original data distribution.
 The proposed approach has the capability of well synthesizing ‘realistic’ high-dimensional data, while requiring no additional annotation process.
 To handle the mode collapse problem of GANs, we further introduce an ensemble strategy to enhance the diversity of the generated data.
 The systematic experiments conducted on a widely used Munich-Passau snore sound corpus demonstrate that the scGANs-based systems can remarkably outperform other classic data augmentation systems, and are also competitive to other recently reported systems for ASSC.